AnthonyTIrwin/PythonMathTester/README.md

 # This is a Python Math Tester.
 The user is asked to input their name and how many questions they want to try.
 It is encouraged that the player do the test mentally, as this is a test of mental acumen.

+## Accesing openweather API.
+As a bonus feature the app provides the user the opportunity to see what the local weather using the openweather API.

+## Temperature conversion
+Openweather API function takes temperature data in K and converts it it F.

 ## Test Computation

-More than three functions are created, some of which generate random numbers which are used in the addition problem.
+More than three functions are created, whatisweather(), randumone(), rannumtwo(), teststart(), saveit(), scoreboard().
+Randnumone() and Randnumtwo() return numberswhich are used in the addition problem.